Merle Haggard: Early life

-Haggard was born in Oildale, California, the son of Flossie Mae (née Harp; 1902–1984) and James Francis Haggard (1899–1946), who, in 1934, had moved to California after their farm in Checotah, Oklahoma burned down.
+Haggard was born in Oildale, California, the son of Flossie Mae (née Harp; 1902–1984) and James Francis Haggard (1899–1946), who, in 1934, had moved to California after their farm in Checotah, Oklahoma, burned down.

 They settled with their two elder children, James "Lowell" (1922–1996) and Lillian, in an apartment in Bakersfield, while James started working for the Santa Fe Railroad.
 A woman who owned a boxcar in nearby Oildale asked Haggard's father about the possibility of converting it into a house.
 He remodeled and expanded the boxcar, and soon after moved in, also purchasing the lot, where Merle Ronald Haggard was born on April 6, 1937.

 In 1946, James Haggard died of a brain hemorrhage.
 Nine-year-old Merle was deeply affected by the loss, and it remained a pivotal event to him for the rest of his life.
 To support the family, Haggard's mother took a job as a bookkeeper.
 Older brother Lowell gave his guitar to Merle when Merle was 12.
 Haggard taught himself to play, with the records he had at home, influenced by Bob Wills, Lefty Frizzell, and Hank Williams.
 While his mother was at work, Haggard started getting into trouble.
 She sent him to a juvenile detention center for a weekend but his behavior worsened.

 By age 13, Haggard was stealing and writing bad checks.
 In 1950 he was caught shoplifting and sent to a juvenile detention center.
 The following year, he ran away to Texas with his friend Bob Teague.
 The two rode freight trains and hitchhiked throughout the state.
 When they returned later that year, they were accused of robbery and sent to jail; they were released when the real robbers were found.
-Merle was sent to a juvenile detention center later that year, from which he and his friend escaped and headed to Modesto, California.
+Merle was sent to Fred C. Nelles Youth Correctional Facility in Whittier, California, a juvenile detention center later that year, from which he and his friend escaped and headed to Modesto, California.
 There, he worked as a potato truck driver, short order cook, hay pitcher and oil well shooter.
 During this time, he made his musical debut performance, with Teague, in a Modesto bar named "Fun Center", for which he was paid US$5 and given free beer.